telerik/xamarin-forms-docs/controls/datagrid/features/sorting.md

 **RadDataGrid** allows sorting through the UI by click/tap on the Column Header using the following property:

-* **UserSortMode** : Defines how User Input (column header tap/click) affects the current Sort state of the grid.
+* **UserSortMode** : Defines how user input (column header tap/click) affects the current sort state of the grid.
 The available options are: *Auto/Multiple/None/Single*.
-The default value if the UserSortMode is *Auto*.
+The default value of the UserSortMode is *Auto*.

 The following property is used to enable/disable the sorting of a specific column: